isomerpages/moe-chuachukangpri/_parents/Microsoft Teams/Android Phones and Tablets.md

 third_nav_title: Microsoft Teams
 ---
 <p>Here are instructions on the download, installation and use of Microsoft
-Teams on Windows laptops and desktop computers.</p>
+Teams on Android phones and tablets:</p>
 <p></p>
 <ol data-tight="true" class="tight">
 <li>